audiojs/audio-buffer/readme.md

 //Some special properties, it’s unlikely you will ever need them.

-//Type of storage to use for data - replace to Float64Array, if needed.
-//It will only affect node implementation.
+//Type of array for data.
+Float64 is faster for last node/browsers.
-AudioBuffer.FloatArray = Float32Array;
+AudioBuffer.FloatArray = Float64Array;

 //In browser, you can set the audio context (online/offline).
 //By default it is taken from audio-context module.